 If you don’t know by now that I am a stay-home mom, homeschooling three children and surviving on one income in a two income world,..then you haven’t been reading my blog. *wink*

-And if you haven’t heard about the new FTC guidelines for bloggers then you haven’t been reading much of anything online, have you??
-Not that it would affect my blogging much anyway, since I already strive for transparency and honesty.
+And if you haven’t heard about the FTC guidelines for bloggers then you haven’t been reading much of anything online, have you??
+Not that the guidelines would affect my blogging much anyway, since I already have a strict honesty policy myself.
 But you already knew that, didn’t you?

 Back to the part about living on one income… My main goal with this blog is honor God and encourage women.
-I also believe that God has given me this blog as a way to bring home some pennies for homeschool curriculum and supplies.
-I desire to do whatever I can do to help my husband and also help him fully embrace my blogging habit.
+I also believe that God has given me this blog as a way to provide for homeschool curriculum and pay a few extra bills.
 Since April of 2012, I’ve been trying to build my blog, not only as a means of income but also as a means of encouragement to homeschool moms.

 My mission statement for the blog: Classic Housewife is about being the best wife, mother, homemaker and homeschooling parent that I can be –and encouraging other moms to be the same.
 It’s about seeking to glorify God in all that we do, whether working, playing, learning, loving or just simply living life.

-From time to time I link to items and websites using affiliate links –links that will earn me a small commission after you make a purchase In fact, most posts SHOULD contain at least one affiliate link of some kind.
-If not, that’s a serious oversight on my part. ; ) Every single penny I make online goes directly towards the purchase of homeschool needs.
-At the beginning of this school year I was able to purchase all but $40 of our curriculum with money that I had made online – and I give God the glory for that!
+In my writing, I link to items and websites using affiliate links –links that will earn me a small commission if you make a purchase.
 Most of the affiliate links I use are for products we regularly use and enjoy (things I would have told you about anyway.)

 - Make sure that the information I’m offering is true, correct, and my own opinion